sreejajulakanti/movie_recommendations/README.md

 # movie_recommendations
-We are recommending a system in which one will get 5 recommendations based on the search.
+We are recommending a system in which user will get 5 recommendations based on the search.